jlandron/GabiYogaWebsite/lambda-migration/MIGRATION_PLAN.md

 ### 📝 Recent Updates:

+**2025-07-02 (PM):** Created shared image utility and fixed blog cover image issues:
+- Created new `lambda/shared/image-utils.js` module for consistent image handling across the application
+- Fixed critical issue where presigned S3 URLs were being stored in DynamoDB (URLs expire, causing broken images)
+- Refactored blog create/update Lambda functions to use the shared image utility
+- Improved blog editor image upload experience with better feedback and error handling
+- Added proper S3 key extraction from presigned URLs to ensure only permanent paths are stored
+- Enhanced response handling in blog editor to display better error messages
+- Added URL-to-S3-path conversion to prevent storing temporary URLs in the database
+- Ensured proper handling of object references and base64-encoded images

+**2025-07-02 (Late PM):** Fixed blog editing and cover image functionality:
+- Fixed critical import issue in blog Lambda functions (create.js and update.js) by replacing validateToken with getUserFromToken
+- Fixed bug in blog-editor.js where clicking on cover image caused "this.container.querySelector(...) is null" errors
+- Added comprehensive error handling in blog editor setup for DOM element queries
+- Improved null/undefined checking for coverImage handling to prevent JS errors
+- Enhanced blog editor robustness when loading existing blogs with and without cover images
+- Fixed issue where canceling a blog edit broke the blog list reload functionality

 **2025-07-02 (PM):** Implemented User Portal Enhancements:
 - Exposed class calendar in the user portal (same as homepage calendar)
 - Implemented booking flow for classes from both homepage and user portal